 David studied at the Royal Military School of Music and at the Royal Academy of Music.
 With a background in the army and police mounted section, he is a peripatetic music teacher working across three local authorities, and has been the Musical Director of the Newcastle Concert Band for over 25 years.

 West Park Church is our base and opposite the Park Lane Transport Interchange (Bus and Metro).
 The Metro Station is 'Park Lane’.

 Entrance is from Stockton Road for concerts, and from Cowan Terrace for rehearsals and meetings.
 Both entrances are via steps, so access may need to be arranged in advance.

 Disabled access is from the side door on Cowan Terrace.
 A wheelchair hoist (which also has a seat for ambulatory persons) gives access to the ground ﬂoor and toilets.
 A chairlift gives access to the balcony.
 There are no toilets on the upper ﬂoor.
 Anyone with impaired mobility is advised to use the side door.

-The building was sold in February 2018 to a private individual, who has allowed the orchestra to continue meeting therein for the time being.
-An excellent relationship has developed between the new owner and the orchestra.
+West Park United Reformed Church was sold in February 2018 to a private individual, who has allowed the orchestra to continue meeting there.
+An excellent relationship has developed between SSO and the new owner, himself a musician and voluntary player with the orchestra.
 The building is now known simply as 'West Park Church'.

-Vice President, Fundraising
+Vice President, Relational Lead